aristanetworks/avd-workshops/workshops/vscode.md

 VS Code integrates directly with Git and allows Network Engineers to easily perform the following tasks:

-- Update Data Model Files in YAML
+- Edit Files
 - Visually Compare File Diffs
 - Write & Test Scripts
+- Open Terminals for various shells
 - Execute various Git commands (such as: status, init, log, commit, switch, add, etc...)
 - Connect to Remote Hosts

-VS Code is the Git Genie that makes your life easy.
+VS Code is your personal Git Genie making automation workflows easy.
 Once you learn to use VS Code, you will wonder why it took so long to get on the bandwagon.

 ## System Requirements